Sayan690/Weaponised-DFE/builder.md

    - No `config.ini`?
 Exits with a message.
    - No `exe_name`?
 Exits.
    - No `dotnet`?
 Exits with instructions.
    - Permission issues?
-Tells you to fix perms, no `sudo` nonsense.
+Tells you to fix perms.

 ### Sample run: